codalab/codalab-worksheets/docs/CLI-Reference.md

       -i, --ignore               Name of file containing patterns matching files and directories to exclude from upload.
 This option is currently only supported with the GNU tar library.
       -l, --link                 Makes the path the source of truth of the bundle, meaning that the server will retrieve the bundle directly from the specified path rather than storing its contentsin its own bundle store.
       -a, --use-azure-blob-beta  Use Azure Blob Storage to store files (beta feature).
-      --store                    The name of the bundle store where the bundle should be uploaded to.
-If unspecified, the CLI will pick the optimal available bundle store.
       -n, --name                 Short variable name (not necessarily unique); must conform to ^[a-zA-Z_][a-zA-Z0-9_\.\-]*$.
       -d, --description          Full description of the bundle.
       --tags                     Space-separated list of tags used for search (e.g., machine-learning).